Just like almost everything in life, a month-to-month lease has its pros and cons.

 If you are happy with your long term tenants and they require the flexibly themselves, this type of lease can come in handy.

-For example, if your renters are looking to move or purchase a home, a month-to-month lease is a great way to keep your rental income coming in while providing them that flexibility.
+For example, if your renters are looking to move or purchase a home, a short lease is a great way to keep your rental income coming in while providing them that flexibility.

 The Bad Things About Month-to-Month Leases